Conditions of Carriage

 All items containing incapacitating gases, liquids or other substances (including CS gas sprays).

-Flick knives/gravity knives, lock knives and daggers, any knives with a blade over 3 inches/75mm in length (Note – standard folding knives with a blade no greater than 3 inches/75mm long are permitted to be carried).
+Flick knives/gravity knives, lock knives and daggers, any knives with a blade over 3 inches/75mm in length (note that standard folding knives with a blade no greater than 3 inches/75mm long are permitted to be carried).

 Any other item made, adapted or intended for use as an offensive weapon.